| |

 the statements carefully, taking specific note of the difference between a)

 household goods and b) personal effects.
+Return to the top of this page

 This section should only be completed if the individual as named in Item 1